mike881205/liri-node-app/README.md

         * Using axios to access the BandsInTown API, the same results are printed for the band 'Every Time I Die'

 # spotifyThis.js file function

+* See spotifyThis_Function.mp4 in screen-recordings folder for demonstration

+The function within the spotifyThis.js file operates as follows:

 * If the user enters a search term
     1. Loop through all of the words entered of the search term